inertialsense/inertial-sense-sdk/ros/README.md

 # Inertial Sense ROS

 A ROS wrapper node implementation for the Inertial Sense IMX product line.

-## NOTICE:
+!!! important

-To use this node, the unit should be updated with the latest firmware found on the Inertial Sense [release page](https://github.com/inertialsense/inertial-sense-sdk/releases).
+    The IMX/uINS should be updated with the latest firmware found on the Inertial Sense [release page (https://github.com/inertialsense/inertial-sense-sdk/releases).
 Download the appropriate `.hex` file and use the Inertial Sense EvalTool, CLTool, or SDK to upload the firmware.

-## Installation
+## Setup
 This ROS package, uses the inertial-sense-sdk as a submodule.
 Clone this package into the catkin workspace `src` folder, then pull the submodule.

 ```bash